lyndon025/playtested/src/content/article/2022-11-15-be-the-gladiator-you-always-wanted-to-be--we-who-are-about-to-die---short-review.md

 ---
-title: "Be the Gladiator you always wanted to be | We Who Are About to Die - Short Review"
+author: lyndonguitar
+category: Review
-description: "We Who Are About to Die - Short Review (Early Access)"
+description: We Who Are About to Die - Short Review (Early Access)
+featured: false
 pubDate: 2022-11-15
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "we-who-are-about-to-die"]
+tags:
-featured: false
+- taptap
+- we-who-are-about-to-die
-thumb: "/images/reviews/2022-11-15-be-the-gladiator-you-always-wanted-to-be--we-who-are-about-to-die---short-review-0.avif"
+thumb: /images/reviews/2022-11-15-be-the-gladiator-you-always-wanted-to-be--we-who-are-about-to-die---short-review-0.avif
+title: Be the Gladiator you always wanted to be | We Who Are About to Die - Short Review
 ---

 <div class="gallery">